a1641014/Stay-Sane/README.md

 # Stay-Sane
 Stay Sane is an AI platform in which a person can chat with an AI chatbot which asks personal yet simple questions and detects mental illness with its severity in the person from the conversation made.
+The project involves two DNN models: an attention-based encoder decoder GRU model to generate conversations and a BLSTM model to classify whether the person has a mental illness or not.

+Files:
+AI Project Final model 1.ipynb: Preprocessing, formatting and arrangement of the text data to train the first model.
+AI Project Final model 2.ipynb: Preprocessing, formatting and arrangement of data to train the second model. staysane1.py: Integrating the trained models with the UI framework.